 This helps us process and integrate our experiences, evaluate our options, and achieve some clarity.
 Again, I know it sounds so simple.
 Journaling has shown to be a powerful tool in helping us access the wise part of ourselves that exists behind the reactive, fear-based parts of ourselves.
 Some people say they dislike journaling because they just end up writing about how bad things are.

 It’s important to be intentional about using journaling to move through the pain.
 Ask yourself questions and remember to be gentle/non-judgmental, yet honest with yourself.
-This can be really challenging if you’re struggling to understand your feelings/have limited insight.
+This can be challenging if you’re struggling to understand your feelings/have limited insight.
 This can be especially true if the problem is very serious or complex.
-Perhaps you really need a trustworthy and objective individual who will meet you where you’re at, really listen to you, and help you sort through everything.
-Some of life’s problems really are too big for us to try to manage on our own.
+Perhaps you need a trustworthy and objective individual who will meet you where you’re at, really listen to you, and help you sort through everything.
+Some of life’s problems are too big for us to try to manage on our own.
 Friends and family members can be great sources of support and counsel.
 (Sometimes they get caught up in the drama, have trouble staying objective, or give you bad advice.)

 Are you finding that reaching out to your support people isn’t enough?
 Or maybe you’d like to work on managing your emotions.
 Consider enlisting the help of a professional who can help you navigate this process.
 If that’s the case, we’re here and we’re happy to help you.